bsorrentino/nexus-blobstore-azure-cloud/README.md

 Creating Docker Image bundled with Azure Storage Plugin
 -------------------------------------------------------
 To create a docker image and run it with the Azaure Storage plugin baked in, run the following commands:

     mvn clean package
     docker build -t nexus3_azure .
-    docker run -d -p 8081:8081 --name nexus3azure -v nexus3azure-data:/nexus-data nxrm_azure:latest
+    docker run -d -p 8081:8081 --name nexus3azure -v nexus3azure-data:/nexus-data nexus3_azure:latest

 Integration Tests
 -----------------
 To run integration commands active the `it` profile and include the system properties `nxrm.azure.accountName` and `Dnxrm.azure.accountKey`.
 Integration tests will create temporary storage containers and tests should cleanup when complete.
 If you're running tests often check your storage account because it is likely that some containers may be left behind and not properly cleanup up by the tests.

      mvn clean install -P it -Dnxrm.azure.accountName=<accountName> -Dnxrm.azure.accountKey=<accountKey>